twolfson/sublime-edit-command-palette/README.md

-# sublime-commands
+# sublime-edit-command-palette

-Add new commands to your Command Palette
+Add/edit commands for your Command Palette

 This plugin was created out of frustration that multiple plugin creators write key bindings but nothing for the command palette.